One day in Lisbon is enough to scratch the surface and see the main sights, but it will leave you wanting more.

 One Day Lisbon Itinerary – Things To Do In Lisbon In One Day

-Start your day early as you only have one day to explore Lisbon.
+I have dreamed about visiting Portugal for a long time.
+So if you are in beautiful Lisbon, I recommend you start your day early as you only have one day to explore Lisbon.
 Grab breakfast at any of the cool cafes in Lisbon I have previously shared.

 Or if you are in the mood for a hearty breakfast, check out my post on the best breakfast places in Lisbon and then head out to your first stop in Lisbon.